 Are Vinyl Gutters or Aluminum Gutters Better?

-Aluminum gutters are a type of guttering made of the lightweight metal of the same name.
-They’ve been popular for both homes and commercial buildings for many years.
-Vinyl gutters are made of a lightweight plastic material.
+Aluminum gutters are a type of guttering made of lightweight metal of the same name.
+They’ve been prevalent for both homes and commercial buildings for many years.
+Vinyl gutters consist of a lightweight plastic material.
 You might also know them as “PVC gutters” or “plastic gutters.”
-They are defined by their snap-together installation method, which led to their initial popularity in the DIY market.
+They have a snap-together installation method, which led to their initial popularity in the DIY market.

 Whether you choose vinyl or metal gutters depends on many factors, including which properties you value most and the unique demands of your home and climate.
 For most homeowners in Pennsylvania, aluminum gutters make a better choice.